 - A Mentor must be at least 23 years of age.

 - All Mentors are required to complete a volunteer application and submit to background and reference checks.

 - All mentors must attend a Mentor Training Session prior to being matched with a youth (offered quarterly).

 - To register for the next training session contact Beth Sevilla at 864-268-4357 or email@example.com.

 Miracle Hill facilitates mentoring relationships in partnership with Fostering Great Ideas.
 FGI’s “Life Support” Mentor Program provides training, support, and screening for mentors of youth in foster care in the Upstate.
 FGI mentors can be matched with youth in the Upstate.
-Because Miracle Hill is a distinctly Christian ministry, and because we believe mentors play an important role in providing spiritual as well as emotional support, guidance, and counsel, we ask that mentors who wish to mentor a youth served in a Miracle Hill facility agree with our statement of faith.
+Because Miracle Hill is a distinctly Christian ministry and because we believe mentors play an important role in providing spiritual as well as emotional support, guidance, and counsel, we ask that mentors who wish to mentor a youth served in a Miracle Hill facility agree with our doctrinal statement in belief and practice.